-If you want to read more on the origins of the huge wealth differences between North America and South America, follow this link to the article on the causes of poverty.
+If you want to read more on the origins of the huge wealth differences between North America and South America, we recommend the article on the causes of poverty.

 From the 1950s to the early 1970s, poverty in America (i.e. USA) fell continuously as the economy was booming and the average income was rising.
 This led to a total elimination of absolute poverty in the country.
 But at the turn of the 21st century, over 1 in 10 American was poor, 20% of whom where African Americans.

 The reason for this is that when the 1970s oil crisis hit the USA, poverty climbed up again, only to go down again in the 1990s with the new economic boom.
 Market liberalization in this mature economy brought more efficiency, while other American developing economies were suffering of its impact.